 Starch is the type that you may be mostly familiar with.
 Corn is the main source of starch supplied to the food industry, but other sources include wheat, pulses, potato, arrow root, and tapioca.
 Starch consist of two major components, amylose and amylopectin.
 Each of these components have a different structure and functional property.
 Therefore, depending on how much is in the starch, it will behave differently.
 For example, starches that are higher in amylose will gel more.
 This is ideal for gravies, soups and salad dressing that have a high viscosity.
 Starches high in amylopectin will thicken, but will not gel.
 They thicken at a lower temperature, which makes them more ideal for use in products like pie-fillings requiring low-temperature cooking.

 Pectin is a substance found in the cell walls of plants, imparting rigidity and firmness.
 Food manufacturers add pectin to jams and jellies to give them their characteristics gel texture.
 Manufacturers will add more or less commercial pectin to jam and jelly formulas depending on how much is naturally present in the fruit.
 Fruits that are high in pectin include berries, peaches, apricots, grapes, cherries and apples.
 Fruits that are low in pectin include strawberries, raspberries, cherries, pineapple and apricots.
-In the next blog, I discuss the chemistry of jam and jelly making and how pectin works.
+In a future blog, I will discuss the chemistry of jam and jelly making and how pectin works.

 Cellulose derivatives are vegetable cellulose that are chemically modified.
 They include hydroxypropylmethylcellulose (HPMC), hydroxyethylcellulose (HEC) and carboxymethylcellulose (CMC).
 They are used in products such as sauces, salad dressings and ice-cream as thickeners, emulsifiers and stabilizers.